kngcl/gridrotator/readme.md

 # grid Rotator

-The projects is all about algorithm to rotate the outer buttons in a clockwise direction every time the middle button (button 5) is clicked and in an anti-clockwise direction if any other button is clicked.
+The project is all about an algorithm to rotate the outer buttons in a clockwise direction every time the middle button (button 5) is clicked, and in an anti-clockwise direction if any other button is clicked.

 ## App